-- Pregnancy is deemed established at 12 weeks so avoid taking up a new or vigorous exercise until you pass this point.
+- Pregnancy is deemed established at 12 weeks, so avoid taking up a new exercise until you pass this point.

 - In general, low impact activities such as walking, Pilates, yoga and water-based programmes are beneficial but ensure your instructor is aware that you are pregnant.

 - If your exercise is limited by persistent pain or discomfort seek advice from us; specific exercise programmes are of benefit.

 Should you require further information or guidance on safely exercising while pregnant please contact us to book an appointment with one of our chartered Physiotherapists.

 Diastasis recti can be defined as a separation of your outer most abdominal muscles.
 These muscles are called rectus abdominis and their job is to help support your back and organs.
 During pregnancy, this separation occurs in order to accommodate the growing uterus.
 Other causes of diastasis recti include weight gain in the abdominal area or doing abdominal exercise incorrectly.